Sophist-UK/Tranzakt/src/app/Broadcasting/ReadMe.md

 view of the form, when a user selects a different element, property details are retrieved and dispatched to the properties panel using a broadcast.

-The `core/app/Broadcasting` directory contains all of the broadcast channel classes for the Transakt run-time environment.
-Broadcast channel classes for development are held in `admin/app/Broadcasting`.

 These classes are generated using the make:channel command.

 To learn more about channels, check out the Laravel documentation